 Growing in Faith - Called to Serve

-This Christmas we collected toys and outfits for 20 needy children in Howard County.
-Thanks to Kira Jahoda and Jane Glass for coordinating efforts and delivering these gifts to the Salvation Army.
+Adopt-a-Family This Christmas we collected toys and outfits for 20 needy children in Howard County.
+Thanks to Deb Arczynski and Jane Glass for coordinating efforts and delivering these gifts to the Salvation Army.

-Thanks to Janice Yant (champion) and all who purchased items, we had another successful Fair Trade Bazaar again this year.
-We sold $1135 of food and handcrafted goods through SERRV's consignment program.
+Fair Trade Bazaar Thanks to Janice Yant (champion) and all who purchased items, we had another successful Fair Trade Bazaar again in December.
+We sold $483 of food and handcrafted goods through SERRV's consignment program.
 MPHC's sale helps provide a market for farmers and artisans who work in partnership with SERRV to generate income and provide food, shelter, and education for their families.
 We then donate all proceeds back to SERRV to further help farmers and artisans.
-We also serve fair trade coffee during our fellowship time and we enjoyed delicious cookies baked by the Middle and High School Youth while we shopped!
+We also serve fair trade coffee during our fellowship time.

 Missionaries: The Callisons